Oyster Bay Village, Gulf Shores, Alabama | Homes, HOA Fees, Amenities

 Each of the 45 or so single level buildings has two homes, and floor plans range in size from 1,343 to 3,192 square feet.
 Most residences have two bedrooms, two baths, and an attached one car garage.
 A private patio, vaulted ceilings, and built-in appliances are common.
 Upgrades can include sky lights, bay windows, new kitchen cabinets, and brand new countertops.
 Exteriors are fiber cement and come in pastel colors.

-Prices begin in the high-$200,000s.
-The HOA fee is approximately $395 to $500 per month, depending on the home.
+Prices begin in the low-$200,000s.
+The HOA fee is approximately $397 to $450 per month, depending on the home.
 Please verify this information with a Realtor as it is bound to change.

 Inside the Village clubhouse, residents enjoy a swimming pool, billiard tables, a catering kitchen, a library, as well as rooms for games and exercise.
 A patio, a gazebo, and a woodworking shop are just outside clubhouse doors.
 The community is wheelchair accessible.